Where to Stay in Florence - A Local’s Neighborhood Guide

 Personally, this is my favorite neighborhood in the city.
 The Oltrarno is, in many ways, the most authentic and artistic area of the historic center.
 Long known for its artisan workshops and studios (many of which still remain), it’s preserved the romanticism of the old city better than anywhere else.
 And being slightly removed from the big sights on the other side of the river, it’s less intensely touristy, even if not a “hidden gem”.

 Santa Croce, on the southeastern side of the city center, is the liveliest and most fun area of Florence, offering a nice mix of tourists and locals, who mainly come here in the evenings to eat and drink.
-The predominant mood is that of festivity, with an upbeat, cheerful vibe usually filling the streets.
+The predominant mood is that of festivity, with an upbeat, cheerful vibe.

 San Marco is the neighborhood just north of the centro storico.
-The University of Florence, the Accademia museum, and a few lovely gardens are the main sights within the area.
+The University of Florence, the Accademia museum, and a few lovely gardens and parks are the main sights within the area.
 It's not as pretty as the historic center, but it offers a convenient location for sightseeing, a more residential feel, and reasonable prices.
+It's my top recommendation for anyone on a budget.

 1. Oltrarno

-Pros: Wonderful atmosphere, great restaurants and bars, not overly touristy
+Pros: Quieter and more local feel, great restaurants and bars, not overly touristy

 Cons: On the other side of the river away from the main city center sights